w3c/wcag3/guidelines/groups/text-and-wording/clear-language/summaries-available.md

 <b>Procedure</b>

-For long-form text content that has 300 or more words, confirm each of the following is true:
+For :term[long-form text content] that has 300 or more words:
 1. Check that a summary is present.
 2. Check that the summary can be identified visually and programmatically.
 3. Check that the summary explains uncommon words and uses concise sentences.